johnnywoo/beholder/README.md

     # If we just inserted dump commands here, they would modify the message,
     # which we do not want.
 Instead, we can use `tee`.
     tee {
-        set $payload dump; # only applied to the copy, not to original message to file dump.log;
+        set $payload dump; # Only applied to the copy, not to original message to file dump.log;
     }